 With the supportive files, you’re now ready to set up a virtual machine.

 First, open VMware Workstation Player and click Create New Virtual Machine.

-Once the wizard pops up, select Custom (Advanced) option and click Next.
+Once the wizard pops up, let the settings by default and click Next.

 In order to create the virtual machine without a disk, select I’ll install the operating system later.

 Now choose Apple Mac OS X from Guest operating system and select 10.14 for the version, then click Next.

 Specify the virtual machine as you would like to and click Next.